aredfox/electron-starter/README.md

 ## Run / Development NPM Commands
 Commands are specified in `package.json`'s `scripts` section.
 They allow to start & run the application without havin to manually run each gulp, electron-builder, or any other task.
 - `npm start` will start the application in production-mode.
 Behind the covers it actually calls the `prod` script (`npm run prod`).
-- `npm dev` will start the application in development-mode.
+- `npm run dev` will start the application in development-mode.
-- `npm prod` will start the application in production-mode.
+- `npm run prod` will start the application in production-mode.
-- `npm startelectron` will start electron with the given startup-path `./app/main(.js)`.
+- `npm run startelectron` will start electron with the given startup-path `./app/main(.js)`.
 You'll actually don't actually need it that often, it's there for reuse and the occasional debugging/trying out in the compiled version.

 ## Gulp Build Options
 Whenever running gulp you can specify some commands.
 Usually you'll use the npm commands specified above, but if needed you can add new scripts using the gulp-parameters below.